Ilia-iman/FXmonster/wp-content/plugins/yith-woocommerce-featured-video/README.txt

 2. The admin field in product configuration.

 == Changelog ==
+= 1.2.17 - Released on 28 November 2020 =
+* New: Support for WooCommerce 4.8
+* New: Support for WordPress 5.6
+* Update: Plugin Framework
+= 1.2.16 - Released on 06 November 2020 =
+* New: Support for WooCommerce 4.7
+* Update: Plugin Framework
+= 1.2.15 - Released on 05 October 2020 =
+* New: Support for WooCommerce 4.6
+* Update: Plugin Framework

+= 1.2.14 - Released on 17 September 2020 =
+* New: Support for WooCommerce 4.5
+* Update: Plugin Framework
+= 1.2.13 - Released on 19 August 2020 =
+* New: Support for WooCommerce 4.4
+* New: Support for WordPress 5.5
+* Update: Plugin Framework

+= 1.2.12 - Released on 01 June 2020 =
+* New: Support for WooCommerce 4.2
+* Update: Plugin Framework

+= 1.2.11 - Released on 08 May 2020 =
+* New: Support for WooCommerce 4.1
+* Update: Plugin Framework

+= 1.2.10 - Released on 06 March 2020 =
+* New: Support for WooCommerce 4.0
+* New: Support for WordPress 5.4
+* Update: Plugin Framework

 = 1.2.9 - Released on 18 December 2019 =
 * New: Support for WooCommerce 3.9
 * Update: Plugin Framework